robertorcosta/azure-docs.pt-br/articles/asc-for-iot/how-to-send-security-messages.md

 > * Enviar mensagens de segurança usando o SDK do Azure IoT C
 > * Enviar mensagens de segurança usando o SDK do C# do Azure IoT
 > * Enviar mensagens de segurança usando o SDK do Python do Azure IoT
-> * Enviar mensagens de segurança usando o SDK do node. js do Azure IoT
+> * Enviar mensagens de segurança usando o SDK de Node.js do Azure IoT
 > * Enviar mensagens de segurança usando o SDK do Java do Azure IoT

 ## <a name="azure-security-center-for-iot-capabilities"></a>Central de segurança do Azure para recursos de IoT